Celebrate Women’s History in Pasadena

 Pasadena's Museum of History Mansion Tour

-On March 24th from 11am to 1pm, you can step inside the historic 1906 Fényes Mansion to experience an exclusive, in-depth tour of Museum benefactors Eva Scott Fényes, her husband Dr. Adalbert Fényes, and Eva's descendents.
+On select days from 12:30pm to 2pm, you can step inside the historic 1906 Fényes Mansion to experience an exclusive, in-depth tour of Museum benefactors Eva Scott Fényes, her husband Dr. Adalbert Fényes, and Eva's descendants.
 The mansion reflects the lifestyle and culture of a woman raised in the Victorian era as it was practiced in Pasadena in the time of Orange Grove's Millionaire's Row.

 Support Women-Owned Businesses